maaanaaar/energy-efficiency-classification/README.md

 # Energy Efficiency Classification Analysis
+This project uses machine learning to classify building energy efficiency (heating and cooling loads) based on architectural features.
+The goal is to predict whether a building will have Low, Medium, or High energy requirements.

 ## Project Overview
 This project uses machine learning to classify building energy efficiency (heating and cooling loads) based on architectural features.
 The goal is to predict whether a building will have Low, Medium, or High energy requirements.